-The idea driving the course is to explore the complex layers of Berlin’s history and current art scene through personal narratives and connections, sharing unique itineraries and encounters with international artists, photographers, curators, and collectives based in the city.
+Open to all disciplines, this course focuses on exploring the complex layers of Berlin’s history and current art scene through personal narratives and connections, sharing unique itineraries and encounters with international artists, photographers, curators, and collectives based in the city.

-For example, students get to know particular neighborhoods in former East Berlin through artists who grew up there before the Wall fell and then stayed to witness the drastic remaking of the former DDR district in the image of the West.
+For example, we get to know particular neighborhoods in the former east Berlin with artists who grew up there before the fall of the Wall, and then stayed to witness the drastic remaking of the former DDR district in the image of the West.

-In addition to the Berlin Biennale, participants visit notable collections, and historical sites including the Boros collection, the Deutsche Kinemathek, Topography of Terror, Museum für Fotografie, the Reichstag, and the Olympic Stadium.
+We meet with a wide range of people working in the arts in Berlin: curators, artists, filmmakers, designers, gallery and project space directors, and others, and we visit notable historical sites and institutions, including the Boros collection, the Deutsche Kinemathek, Topography of Terror, Museum für Fotografie, the Reichstag, and the former Nazi Olympic Stadium.